Java AWT/Swing Testing¶

 :

-Click on the Environment Variables button:
+Click the Environment Variables button:

-- Value = C:\Program Files (x86)\Java\jre1.x.x_xxx
+C:\Program Files (x86)\Java\jre1.x.x_xxx

-(you will need to match the location of your actual Java VM)
+(You will need to match the location of your actual Java VM.)

 Now you should be able to launch the AUTJava sample application.

-it means that you didn't run the sample application using "Run as Administrator", close the application and try again using "Run as Administrator" and you will see:
+it means that you didn't run the sample application using "Run as Administrator".
+Close the application and try again using "Run as Administrator", and you will see:

 Analyzing the Java Application using the Java Spy¶